Clkwong3/NovelSeeker/README.md

 #### Project Commands/Scripts

-- **start:** Launches the server using `node server.js`.
+- **test:** Launches the server using `node server.js`.
 - **watch:** Operates the server using nodemon for automatic restarts.

 #### Dependencies

 - **@apollo/server:** ^4.9.5

   - Implements a GraphQL server for defining schemas and resolving queries.
+Used for server-side testing.

 - **apollo-server-express:** ^3.6.2